 After obtaining a BKin (Hons) from McMaster University in Hamilton, Ontario, Dr. McCall MacBain completed a MSc in International Health Policy from the London School of Economics and Political Science.
 She then went on to complete her DPhil in Evidence-Based Health Care at the University of Oxford.
 She also holds an honourary doctorate from Monash University.

-In her current role as Senior Research Fellow at the Centre for Evidence-based Medicine and the Department of Primary Care Health Sciences at the University of Oxford, Dr. McCall MacBain supervises students in the MSc of Evidence-based Health Care program and is developing online education tools to improve access to health care.
+In her current role as Senior Research Fellow at the Centre for Evidence-based Medicine and the Department of Primary Care Health Sciences at the University of Oxford, Dr. McCall MacBain supervises students in the MSc of Evidence-based Health Care program and has developed online education tools to improve access to health care.

 John H. McCall MacBain is a Founder, Director and the Chair of the McCall MacBain Foundation.
 Previously, he was the Founder, President and CEO of Trader Classified Media, the world’s leading company in the classified advertising sector, from its inception in 1987 until its successful sale in 2006.
 Trader had owned classified advertising publications and web sites in 23 countries including France, Canada, China, Argentina, Russia, Hungary, Mexico, Italy and Spain.